NerdsvilleCEO/go-chuck-norrisify/README.md

 ```
 * kubernetes

   - Edit the values.yaml to have appropriate configuration for your deployment
+  - Install

 ```bash
   helm install -n production -f k8s/production/production.values.yaml